 When do muscles begin recovery?

-There is one more thing you should know.
 Muscles don’t begin recovery straight after exercise.
-They can’t because you will still use them throughout your day.
-Whether it is to walk, jog or even type at a computer.
+They can’t because you are still using them throughout your day.
+Whether it is to walk, jog or even type on a keyboard.
 Your body will use certain muscles for a variety of tasks, even twitching.

 Muscles begin to recover the moment that the rate of muscle protein synthesis is greater than the rate of muscle protein breakdown.